DispatchMe/slate/source/index.html.md

 For `GET` requests, several endpoints allow you to filter the results based on certain record attributes.
 These are all provided as nested values on a `filter` object within the query string, like so: `?filter[job_id]=123&filter[status]=scheduled`

 For all `GET` requests that return multiple records, you can paginate by providing `limit` and `offset` parameters, like so (the maximum value for `limit` is currently 100): `?filter[job_id]=123&filter[status]=scheduled&limit=100&offset=1000`

+## Getting Data Back from Dispatch
+You can obviously check up on your data by performing `GET` requests, but we also allow you to subscribe to changes on your objects via **webhooks**.
+This feature is not self-service, but if you get in touch with your account manager we can walk you through the details.
+We hope to create a complete self-service webhook system sometime in the next few quarters.

 # Authentication